Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: UT methods for LIBs

-While much less work has been done employing guided waves for UT of SOC compared to bulk waves, most authors find that the TOF tends to decrease with increasing SOC which allows TOF shift (TOFS) to be an indicator of SOC \cite{ladpli2018estimating, popp2019state, zhao2021state, jie2023ultrasonic,Tian2024StateOfCharge,Reichmann2023UltrasonicGuided}.
+While much less work has been done employing guided waves for UT of SOC compared to bulk waves, most authors find that the TOF of guided waves tends to decrease with increasing SOC.
+This observation has led to the use of TOFS as an indicator of SOC \cite{ladpli2018estimating, popp2019state, zhao2021state, jie2023ultrasonic,Tian2024StateOfCharge,Reichmann2023UltrasonicGuided}.
 However, Li et al.~\cite{li2022state} found the opposite trend, suggesting that more work is required to understand this discrepancy.
-All authors who measure SA find that this metric tends to increase with increasing SOC \cite{zhao2021state, ladpli2018estimating, li2022state, jie2023ultrasonic,Reichmann2023UltrasonicGuided}.
+These differences are likely due to both microstructural differences in each case and guided wave selection, both of which can have a significant impact on the microscale deformation fields and therefore changes in the observed TOF.
+All authors who measure guided wave SA find that this metric tends to increase with increasing SOC \cite{zhao2021state, ladpli2018estimating, li2022state, jie2023ultrasonic,Reichmann2023UltrasonicGuided}.
+This increase may be due to improved impedance matching between the ultrasonic source and guided wave mode with increasing SOC, however no physical rationale or experimental investigation have been been provided to explain these observations.
+Table \ref{tab:guidedWaveSum} summarizes relevant studies that have used ultrasonic guided waves to study LIBs.
+The table provides information about the UT observables identified of each study and summarizes key findings.